COVESA/dlt-daemon/doc/dlt_offline_logstorage.md

 The Parameter "SyncBehavior","EcuID" and "SpecificSize" are optional - all others are mandatory.

+If both of the parameter "LogAppName" and "ContextName" are set to wildcard or not present in the configuration file, "EcuID" must be specified.

 A typical configuration file may look like:

 ```